geo-sim/geo-sim.github.io/2023/cfp/index.md

 ## Paper Format ##

 Manuscripts should be submitted in PDF format and formatted using the ACM camera-ready templates available at [http://www.acm.org/publications/proceedings-template](http://www.acm.org/publications/proceedings-template).
 For latex users, please make sure that you choose `sigconf` type (e.g., `\documentclass[sigconf]{acmart}`) in your latex file.
 Submissions to GeoSim are single-blind -- i.e., the names and affiliations of the authors should be listed in the submitted version.

+## Contact ##
+Please contact geosim2023@easychair.org if you have questions about GeoSim 2023.

 ---